DanielBMarkham/Info-Ops/manuscript/chapter15.md

 - "Boards ought to be made of that red stuff you see in pictures"
 - "I don't want to stub my foot on a nail"

 If hadn't read this book, or if you were like many technology teams, you'd take these statements as requirements.
-"Oh, we will have steps that will be 6' wide.
+"Oh, we will have steps that will be exactly 6' wide.
 Here are specs on the railing.
 And wow, looks like we'll be buying redwood!
 This will get expensive!
 Also we should buy headless nails.
 Do they make those?"

-But nope, you ain't falling for that one. ***All structure is deriviative.*** That means that whenever a customer or Product Owner starts talking structure, it's the result of some kind processing they've already done in their head.
+But nope, you ain't falling for that one. ***All structure is derivative.*** That means that whenever a customer or Product Owner starts talking structure, it's the result of some kind of processing they've already done in their head.
 Maybe what they concluded makes sense.
 Maybe they had bad or incomplete information.
 Maybe they're thinking about a problem from a different angle than you are.
 (This is actually the most likely thing to happen.
 If you're talking to a guy about building a backyard deck, he's probably loading up a mental model he shares with the family about outside fun at home.
-That's got all kind of items and linkages that you don't know and probably don't matter)
+That's got all kind of items and linkages that you don't know about and probably don't matter to you)

 If you take structural information at face value, you've abandoned the dialectic.
 That's not happening.
+Not in our book it's not!

 So you push back, gently.
 You list those sentences and say you'd like to talk about them further.
 After just a few minutes, you've eliminated this extraneous structure stuff and gained more insight (and continue to align mental models with your customer)

 Here's how those statement decomposed:

 - "Those steps will need to be six-feet wide" -> Uncle Joe and his wife Edna are very large people who like to hold hands a lot.
-The steps need to accommodate them without making them uncomfortable
+The steps need to accommodate them without making them uncomfortable or self-conscious
 - "The railing should only be a couple of inches apart." -> He read somewhere that babies can get their heads stuck in railing and die.
 You point out that building codes cover this problem and a lot more.
 Is it okay just to abide by the codes, instead actually having a 2" gap?
 Or is there something else?
 Nope.
-So this item is deleted
+So this item is deleted.
+In its place you have all of the building codes.
+That's a much more useful supplemental
 - "Boards ought to be made of that red stuff you see in pictures" -> He wants redwood *stain*, not expensive hardwood.
 He doesn't know what he's talking about, he's never built a deck.
-He likes the redwood stain and wants weather protection for ten years
+He likes the redwood stain and wants weather protection for ten years.
+So it's weather protection then.
+Got it
 - "I don't want to stub my foot on a nail" -> He visited a friend last year who had an old deck and stubbed his foot on a nail.

 Out of all of that, we've got three supplementals.
 One Business Abstract Supplemental: "All entrances must comfortably accommodate two large people side-by-side".
 We've got two System Abstract Supplementals: "Structure must be impervious to weather for ten years", and "Use joining technology that doesn't poke out after wear (screws, for example)"

 We have no structure information, although if we had let him, he'd probably start sketching out deck designs on a napkin.
-Then he would be doing the work, we'd just be preparing materials and joining them.
+Then he would be doing the work, we'd just be preparing materials and joining them together.
 There are a ton of technology teams that think this is an ideal situation.
-I feel sorry for the people who pay them.
+I feel sorry for both them and  the people who pay them.

 We've also began to establish some rapport with our customer, learn about his life.
 Maybe we've started to become friends.
 Remember, he doesn't know Structured Analysis.
 From his side, we've taken care to learn more about what's important to him.
-This isn't you taking over the project.
-This is you showing that you're actually concerned about what the guy wants and the quality of the work.
+You aren't taking over the project.
+You're showing that you're actually concerned about what the guy wants and the quality of the work.

-We've asked permission to learn about what he really wants and what he's afraid of, and we've asked him if we could have the honor of sketching out some ideas and talking to him about them instead of having him giving us a model made out of Legos or something.
-All of this adds what we know to what he wants.
+We've asked permission to learn about what he really wants and what he's afraid of, and we've asked him if we could have the honor of sketching out some ideas and talking to him about them instead of having him giving us a model made out of Legos or something completely pre-built.
+We're taking what we know about building and adding it to what we're finding out about what he wants.
+As we talk there's a synthesis that happens.

 So we have three more supplementals.
 For now we'll put the System Supplementals up at the top of the model, in the Business Abstract spot.
 Easier to use that way.
 Sue me.
 We've also got a new behavior, one that seems obvious but was never brought up: I need to enter and leave the deck.